 RICHFIELD CAMPUS: AB 103B

-Student Activities Coordinator: Cody Brown
+Student Activities Coordinator: Sara Phelps

 The professional staff of Student Life is engaged in student leadership training, orientation, retention and organizing student activities to enhance student learning outside of the classroom.
 Student Body Officers, as student leaders working in the Student Life Office, build upon Snow's legacy of engagement and opportunity by providing fun and diverse activities in a safe environment.
 Student Body Officers represent the voice of the students by programming campus events, encouraging involvement in clubs, and bringing about positive change in our campus community.
 Student Life manages Clubs & Organizations as part of its ongoing efforts to offer involvement opportunities to all students.